mlibrary/umich-lib-ui/www/docs/text-input.md

 ### Invalid input and message

-If input is invalid provide add `invalid` and a descriptive `invalidText` message.
+If input is invalid add `invalid` and a descriptive `invalidText` message.

 ```jsx
 // @live